 - LEGO bricks (we used red, green, and white bricks for our sleighs and found three packages to carry and three LEGO guys to represent Santa.

 - Paper and pencil to record your results

 Building Your Sleigh Models

 We decided to make three designs.
 We did a classic Santa sleigh, a sleigh on wheels (AKA, a car), and a cart pulled by a motorcycle.
 Each sleigh model had to hold both the Santa model and the package.
 If the kids in your crew want to make even more designs, go for it!
 The important thing is that the kids create and build their own designs.

 Testing the LEGO Santa Sleighs

-We conducted a series of experiments on our sleighs.
+We conducted a series of experiments on each LEGO Santa Sleigh.
 We tested each vehicle three times for each test and averaged the results to get our final result.

 - Speed test

 - Safety test

 We tested each vehicle three times.
 We wrote down how many pushes it took to get our vehicles down the hall, how long it took to make it down the hall, and whether the sleigh fell apart.
 The traditional sleigh design blew away the competition in this test.